Raj0408/Music-Player-Application-using-Flutter-/README.md

 # IMUSICX

-## imusic is a music player application
+## IMUSICX is a music player application

 #### ---It is Available in Android and IOS both platform
 #### ---High Quality music player